josephsmendoza/cmdtwitch/README.md

 }
 ```
 At the moment, only mods can use cmdtwitch chat commands.
 You can use one of the popular chatbots to put these commands behind a point system by creating a chat command in your chatbot which puts a cmdtwitch chat command into chat.
 Redeem support is on it's way.

+If you need any help, join the [discord](https://discord.gg/zxDnYSvMNw)